Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Literally, within a few minutes the wheelchair was fixed!
 Disaster averted!
 Amazingly, the Camino provided, two-fold!

-We carried on, and soon stumbled upon the first granite waymark, with kilometer readings on it!
+We carried on, and soon stumbled upon another granite waymark, at 208 kilometers to Santiago.

 208 Kilometers to Santiago on day sixteen on the Central Route of the Portuguese Way208 Kilometers to Santiago